 Your first major task is to let people know that you exist and you’re open for business.
 Here is some start up ideas you can do yourself.

-- A small ad in the local newspaper and a flyer that you can produce and your employees can distribute is a good way to break the ice and invite people to take a look at your store.
-Including a coupon in the ad and the flyer that can be redeemed to obtain a discount on a purchase of an item or service should help to encourage people to visit.
-Make the first few days you are open a celebratory experience with food, drinks, and decorations.
-Hold a lottery that people can enter to win prizes like a major discount on a product of their choice or lunch or dinner at a local restaurant.
-The entry form they fill out should include a space for the customer’s home address and phone number, his or her birthday and birthday of his or her children, wedding anniversary and email address.
-This information can be used later to create a customer database.
+- A small ad in the local paper and a flyer that you can create and have your employees hand out is a great way to start inviting people to check out your store.
+Adding a coupon in the ad and flyer for a discount on a purchase should encourage visits.
+Make the first few days after you open a fun celebration with food, drinks, and decorations.
+Host a raffle where people can enter to win prizes like a big discount on a product or a meal at a local restaurant.
+The entry form should ask for the customer’s home address and phone number, their birthday, their children’s birthdays, their wedding anniversary, and email address.
+This information can later be used to build a customer database.

 - Develop a dialog.
 Use the database to develop a dialog with your prospective clients.
 Alert them to new products that come into the store and special sales events.
 Invite them to visit the store to pick up birthday and anniversary presents.
 Encourage possible customers to communicate back to you with suggestions on products they want you to offer or ideas that improve customer service.